voxeet/dolbyio-web-file-presentation-service/README.md

 Now you should be able to access the application from this page: http://localhost

+You can also get the latest docker image from this repo at https://github.com/dolbyio-samples/dolbyio-web-file-presentation-service/pkgs/container/dolbyio-web-file-presentation-service

 ## Features

 Here is the list of what you can do in this application: